 - External service providers who are contracted to provide specific services on our behalf

-We use Microsoft 365 for IT services and cloud storage and we sometimes use Survey Monkey for electronic feedback.
-We may use third-party providers for learning and development activities.
+We use Microsoft for IT services and cloud storage and we use SAGE to take payments.
+We sometimes use Survey Monkey for electronic feedback and may use third-party providers for learning and development activities.
+Synergy Print Management Services hosts the Club Hub website and sends communications on our behalf.
 We only share the minimum information required to provide the service and the provider will only be able to use personal data for the specific purpose(s) for which it was shared.
 If we stop using the service, we ensure your data is deleted or securely returned to us.

 If our relationship with your organisation ends, we may need to retain some information to comply with our legal obligations such as financial/accounting records, which need to be retained for six years in line with UK tax law.
 Otherwise, we will delete any information that we no longer have a reason to retain after two years, unless you ask us not to.